 Weibo HK is subject to taxes in Hong Kong at 16.5% for all the periods presented.
-As of December 31, 2013, the Company's Hong Kong subsidiary had approximately \$3.0 million of net operating loss carry forwards which can be carried forward indefinitely to offset future taxable income.
-As of December 31, 2013, the deferred tax assets for the Hong Kong subsidiary, consists mainly of net operating loss carry forwards, for which a full valuation allowance has been provided.
+As of September 30, 2013, the Company's Hong Kong subsidiary had approximately \$3.0 million (unaudited) of net operating loss carry forwards which can be carried forward indefinitely to offset future taxable income.
+As of September 30, 2013, the deferred tax assets for the Hong Kong subsidiary, consists mainly of net operating loss carry forwards, for which a full valuation allowance has been provided.
 Management believes it is more likely than not that these assets will not be realized in the future.